Oofles/rsac21-ransom/LAB_FILES/creation.md

 ##Update Github
+1. Now open the NIX-ATTACK-HOST-#  Connection to be greeted by a terminal.
-1. Run the following commands to update the lab files.
+2. Run the following commands to update the lab files.

 ```
 cd rsac21-ransom